y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Apr 21, 2023-Apr 22, 2023</time> Worked on finalizing the certificates and gave some feedback for the reel.

 - <time>Apr 20, 2023</time> Oh, it happened alright!
 It was a massive success, thank you to everyone who attended!

 ![OptX Iftar Distribution Event](/optx-polaroid.png/)